niolabs/docs/docs/getting_started/first_service.md

 [2016-03-05 00:32:10.204] NIO [INFO] [SimulateAndLog.Log] {'sim': 1}
 ```

-Click the "stop" icon when you're ready to move on.
+3. Click the "stop" icon when finished.

 ## Configuring Blocks

-So far we're only using the default behavior of these blocks.
-Why don't you try changing things up by configuring the Simulate block.
-Click on the top right of the block and take a look at it's properties on the pop out menu.
-You'll notice that Interval is configured to 1 second.
-Change that to 2 and then click "save".
-Now when you start the service, you'll only see signals logged every other second.
+So far we're only using the default behavior of these blocks, but let's change things up by configuring the Simulate block.
+We want to change the interval from 1 to 2 seconds to see the signals logged every other second.

+To configure blocks:

+1. Double-click on the Simulate block to view the properties in a dialog box.
+2. Change the interval value from 1 \(the default\) to 2.
+3. Click Save.

 ## Commanding Blocks and Services

 Commands are a way to execute code in a block or service.
 Technically, you've already commanded services with "start" and "stop".

+To command a block:

+1. With the SimulateAndLog running, select the Log block.
+2. Click Command &lt;/&gt; on the menu.
-Running blocks can also be commanded.
-With the SimulateAndLog service running, select the Log block and then click the "command" button from the menu.
-Select "log", type in a phrase and then click "execute".
-You'll see your phrase logged alongside the simulated signals.
+3. Select the Log block and type in a phrase in the results box.
+4. Click Execute to view the phrase logged with the simulate signals.

 ## Conclusion